Stephen Duckett: Career 2011–present

 After leaving Alberta Health Services, Duckett worked as a professor in the School of Public Health at the University of Alberta, and published a book about the future of the health care system in Canada.

 He returned to Australia in 2012 and helped to design Australia's new activity based funding arrangements.
 In late 2012 he joined Grattan Institute, a domestic public policy think tank based in Melbourne, as head of its Health program.
 He has since published reports identifying improvements to be made in pricing for Australia's Pharmaceutical Benefits Scheme and ways to improve paying for hospital care.
 He has also published on improving access to primary care in rural and remote Australia.
+He left Grattan in 2022, pursuing a 'portfolio career', serving on boards and committees.

 Dr Duckett was as a member of the South Australian Health Performance Council from 2012 to 2020.
 In 2021 he was re-appointed as the Council's Chairperson for the next four years.

+He joined the Board of Eastern Melbourne Primary Health Network as chair in 2018, and the Board of Healthdirect Australia in 2023.
+He served on the Council of Royal Melbourne Institute of Technology University from 2014 to 2025, the last two years as Deputy Chancellor.